This post may contain affiliate links. Read our disclosure policy.

 Toss in Sauce and Broil

 Let the chicken wings rest for rest for 5 minutes.
-Toss in your favorite sauce and broil for 2-3 minutes right before serving.
+Toss in your favorite sauce, I went with buffalo for classic buffalo wings, and broil for 2-3 minutes right before serving.
 It helps the sauce stick, warms it up, and makes it sticky and bubbly.

 Tips for Crispy Wings